jussiry/jsonHtml/readme.md

 **jsonStyles**

-For full power, use similar syntax to create styles.
-Githup repo to be added.
+For full power, use similar syntax styles: [jsonCss](https://github.com/jussiry/jsoncss).
-For now you can play with it [here](http://jussir.net/#/edit/jsonHtmlStyleExample).
-And source can be found [here](http://jussir.net/#/edit/coffee_styles).
+See also [example project](https://github.com/jussiry/jsonHtmlCssExample) that combines jsonHtml and jsonCss.

 **jsonReact**